 ▪ In January, Aquatica became the first water park in the world to become a Certified Autism Center.
 SeaWorld and Discovery followed with the same designation.

-Busch Gardens, which has the largest collection of roller coasters of any single Florida park, is adding a new one for its 60th anniversary year: Tigris, a triple-launch steel coaster that the project manager claims will make “you lose your lunch.”
+Busch Gardens, which has the largest collection of roller coasters of any single Florida park, added a new one for its 60th anniversary year: Tigris, a triple-launch steel coaster that the project manager claims will make “you lose your lunch.”

 Early in the process, when the project team was envisioning the ride, “We were trying to hit a thrill-seeking rider,” Schaffer said in an interview.
 “That reverse launch is going to be very exciting and the heartline roll ... it’s a very dramatic ride.”